Plume-org/docs/source/installation/with/yunohost.html.md

 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.

-You can install it from the Yunohost Webmin or using SSH:
+You can install it from the [Yunohost Apps](https://yunohost.org/#/apps_en), select All apps in the dropdown menu, Search for Plume, click on install and follow the steps

+or

+using from an SSHconnexion to your Yunohost server:
 ```bash
 sudo yunohost app install
 ```